FlorentLM/pytinybvh/README.md

 Exposes `tinybvh`'s fast BVH construction algorithms to Python, to use for CPU-side BVH generation in Python applications.
 Typically used for real-time ray tracing with PyOpenGL or Vulkan, collision detection, etc.

-**Note:** For now, `pytinybvh` only provides the core functionality for building a BVH with the SAH method, from triangle or point data
+**Note:** For now, `pytinybvh` only provides bsic core functionality for building a BVH with the SAH method (from triangle or point data), and some basic Ray intersection tests.
 (see below for Roadmap).

-The output is provided as raw numpy arrays, designed to be uploaded directly to the GPU as Shader Storage Buffer Objects (SSBOs).
+The output is provided as class containing numpy views, which can be interfaced from Python or uploaded directly to the GPU in Shader Storage Buffer Objects (SSBOs).

 ## Prerequisites